NorthPort Batang Pier: 2016–2017 season

-Philippine Cup

 GlobalPort announced Franz Pumaren to be the head coach for this season.
 Key players were added in the roster: KG Canaleta was signed from free agency; the team acquired J. R. Quinahan for Jay Washington, Mick Pennisi for Doug Kramer, and Aaron Aban for GP's 2019 second round pick; Von Pessumal was tapped from the Gilas Special Draft and Jessie Saitanan was given contract after being unsigned by Meralco from the regular draft.
 During the season, Josh Urbiztondo and Yutien Andrada was also picked up, however, the team relegated Karl Dehesa to become an unrestricted free agent.

 Terrence Romeo once again led the league in scoring and was also one of the assist leaders during the conference.
 The team clinched the 5th seed and faced TNT KaKropa in the quarterfinals.
 TNT swept GlobalPort in their series.
 Coach Pumaren emphasized how shallow the bench of GlobalPort was and stated that in order to move forward, player changes are needed.

-Commissioner's Cup

-The team's roster was intact as the conference started.
+The team's roster was intact as the Commissioner's Cup started.
 The team's losses continue to pile up due to Terrence Romeo's health woes and some import changes from Sean Williams to Malcolm White. kg Canaleta was dealt to Blackwater for Dylan Ababou and James Forrester.
 The team seemed to miss the playoffs until GlobalPort made some moves near the end of the eliminations.
 JR Quinahan and Anthony Semerad were traded together with a 2017 1st rounder to get Sean Anthony and Gilas cadets, Jonathan Grey and Bradwyn Guinto.
 Justin Harper also replaced White and the fortunes of the Batang Pier turned around.
 They managed to reach the playoffs after ousting Alaska in a knockoff game for 8th seed.
 However, the team bowed to the 1st seeded Ginebra in a heated battle which saw the ejection of Terrence Romeo after an altercation with LA Tenorio.